Florida-Solar-Energy-Center/PVMCF-Data-Explorer/README.md

 # 🔬 PVMCF Data Explorer

-A modular Shiny for Python web application for visualizing and analyzing photovoltaic (PV) module measurement data.
+A modular Python web application for visualizing and analyzing photovoltaic (PV) module measurement data at the Photovoltaics Module Charecterization Facility.

 ---